 Why do carcinogens matter after a cancer diagnosis?

-Although patients with established cancer have already sustained the initial DNA damage in order to mutate from benign to malignant cells, the progress from an early cancer to one that has spread around the body can be fuelled by continued consumption of carcinogenic foods.
-Further DNA damage encourages the cancer to mutate into a more aggressive type or develop mechanism to hide from the body’s immunity or become resistant to medical treatments.
-Carcinogens can also have a direct effect on the biological processes that cause cancers to become more harmful via a number of mechanisms, which encourage cancer cells to:
+Although patients with established cancer have already sustained the initial DNA damage required for benign cells to mutate and become malignant, the progress of cancer’s development and its spread around the body can be accelerated by continued consumption of carcinogenic foods.
+DNA damage encourages cancer to mutate into a more aggressive type or, in some cases, develop mechanisms which allow it to hide from the body’s immune system and even become resistant to medical treatments.
+Carcinogens can also have a direct effect on the biological processes that cause cancers to become more harmful, namely by:

-- Not die when they have reached the end of their life cycle (apoptosis),
+- Preventing cancerous cells from dying when they have reached the end of their life cycle (apoptosis)

-- Stimulate blood vessels to feed the rapidly growing cells (angiogenesis),
+- Stimulating blood vessels to feed the rapidly growing cells (angiogenesis)

-- Loose their stickiness to the site of origin (loss of adhesion),
+- Helping cancerous cells lose their stickiness to the site of origin (loss of adhesion)

-It is impossible to live a life free of carcinogens, which is also unnecessary as the body’s natural anti-oxidant defences are able to cope with a certain amount.
+It’s impossible to live a life free of carcinogens and also unnecessary given that the body’s natural antioxidant defences can cope with a certain amount of exposure.
 It’s only when excess levels are consumed over long periods of time that these defences can be overloaded.
-The harmful effect of carcinogens, very much depends on the amount taken over time and whether they are consumed with other carcinogens (total carcinogenic load) or combined with natural anticancer phytochemicals.
+The harmful effects of carcinogens depend on the amount an individual is exposed to over time, and whether they are consumed with other carcinogens (total carcinogenic load) or combined with natural anti-cancer phytochemicals.
 A good example is coffee, which contains moderate levels of acrylamide (a probable carcinogen) but is also loaded with healthy polyphenols – the net result is that studies show that regular coffee intake is associated with a lower risk of cancer.
-Likewise, a study from Maryland, USA eloquently demonstrated that levels of the carcinogen in barbequed meat known as polycyclic hydrocarbons is significantly lower if it had been marinated in polyphenol-rich rosemary and eaten with a salad.

-Natural antidotes to carcinogens: As well as avoiding carcinogens it is important to concentrate on lifestyle strategies which prevent cancer either on their own or by acting as antidotes to carcinogens.
-These are addressed in their own sections and include regular exercise; having a healthy profile of gut bacteria, adopting an anti-inflammatory lifestyle; ensuring good levels of vitamins and minerals and ensuring a high intake of polyphenol rich foods.
+As well as avoiding carcinogens, it is important to concentrate on lifestyle strategies which prevent cancer either on their own or by acting as antidotes to carcinogens.
+These are addressed in their own sections and include; regular exercise, having a healthy profile of gut bacteria, adopting an anti-inflammatory lifestyle, ensuring good levels of vitamins and minerals, and ensuring a high intake of polyphenol-rich foods.

 Categorisation of carcinogens